 Major recycling businesses are also members of international recycling industry associations such as Bureau of International Recycling (BIR) and Institute of Scrap Recycling Industries Inc. (ISRI).

 Material-Wise Recycling Rates

 In 2012, total yearly waste recovery in the U.S. was 87 million tons.
-Of that amount, 51 percent consisted paper and paperboard, 22 percent yard trimmings, 9 percent metal, 4 percent food waste, 4 percent glass, 3 percent plastic and wood and 6 percent other materials.
-EPA data shows that 70 percent of paper and paperboard and 58 percent of yard trimmings was recovered for recycling in 2012.
+Of that amount, 51 percent consisted paper and paperboard, 22 percent yard trimmings, 9 percent metal, 4 percent food waste, 4 percent glass, 3 percent plastic, and wood and 6 percent other materials.
+EPA data shows that 70 percent of paper and paperboard and 58 percent of yard trimmings were recovered for recycling in 2012.

 One of the major challenges for recycling gains by tonnage is that packaging is becoming increasingly lightweight, so improved recycling habits do not readily appear obvious in terms of additional weight of material recycled.
 One of the most promising areas for improved recycling is in the area of organic waste recovery, as more communities are moving to divert it from landfills.
 Who recycles more, old people or young people?